defog-ai/sqlcoder/README.md

 If running on Apple Silicon (medium performance) `CMAKE_ARGS="-DLLAMA_METAL=on" pip install "sqlcoder[llama-cpp]"`

 SQLCoder has not been tested on other platforms yet.
-Support is very welcome!
+Contributions for testing on other platforms are very welcome!

 ## Running SQLCoder
 In your terminal, run